ImagineSocialGit/engage-core/docs/config-templates/client-request-intake-template.md

 - For delayed lifecycle messages, persist resolved conditions with the ScheduledMessage so `ScheduledMessageGate` can re-evaluate them immediately before provider send.
 - Schedule profile items may share generic Messaging message types such as `reminder`; use the schedule-profile item key for lifecycle-slot identity and stable `message_template_key` for reusable template identity. `source_config_path` is provenance/debug location only.
 Do not invent schedule-specific message types such as `reminder_30_minute`.
 - Persisted runtime payloads should be compact.
 Do not store full Eloquent model arrays or loaded relationship graphs in scheduled message payloads, automation events, route progress, task metadata, or broadcast/inbound metadata unless that column is explicitly a raw provider payload.
+- Do not duplicate the same domain snapshot under payload, tokens, context, and metadata branches merely because multiple consumers can read it.
+- Public Webinar registration copy may differ by client.
+Validate structure, accessibility, legal links, channel/consent behavior, and safe rendering rather than identical prose or exact Tailwind utility strings.
+- For SMS line breaks, use an actual multiline nowdoc or `\n` in a double-quoted PHP string.
+Single-quoted `'\n'` is literal text.
 - Default webinar configs should be vertical-neutral.
 - Core Webinar Messaging should remain deliberately small and generic.
 Rich client cadences and branded copy belong in client config.
 - Client associative config merges over defaults; list/numeric arrays replace the default list when present.
 A client reminder list therefore replaces the Core reminder list rather than appending duplicate reminder slots.